Create IP reconciliation policies at the configuration (IPv4 only), block, or network level.

 Views.Note: The available DNS View in Address Manager will be populated in the drop-down menu.

 Automatic reconciliation starts immediately after the discovery process returns all discovered IP addresses.
 If Reconcile is selected for the type of IP address, and the IP address is older than the time interval selected, the IP address is reconciled.
-If No Action is selected, an email is sent and the IP address is not reconciled.
+If No Action is selected, an email is sent and the IP address isn't reconciled.

 - Reclaim:, Unknown:, or Mismatch: IP addresses older than—enter a value in the text field, select a time interval from the drop-down list, and then select Reconcile to perform reconciliation, or No Action to receive an email containing reconciliation details of reclaim, unknown, or mismatch IP addresses.